top of page

 Service frequency

-While City Sightseeing London is part of a worldwide recognized company, it is relatively new to the London market compared to other established tour operators.
+While City Sightseeing London is part of a worldwide recognized company, it is relatively new to the London market compared to other established double decker bus tour operators.
 This means that in certain situations, you might spot more buses from other companies or experience slightly more delays during diversions caused by events in the city.

 Peak times